 Advances in computer science have thrown into question even processes where the data is meant to be completely anonymised, and whether such data should fall out of scope of data protection without other considerations.
 There is still hope the techniques may work in most cases, but many regulators acknowledge the bar is a lot higher than expected and absolute certainty of anonymisation may be impossible to guarantee

-This is huge for big data, which relies on massive amounts of data that supposedly has been anonymised, or at least pseudonymised.
+This lack of certainty is very relevant for big data, which relies on massive amounts of data that supposedly has been anonymised, or at least pseudonymised.

 5.6.2 Consent